mattandrews/gdp-map/README.md

-To open this app, run the following commands:

-    npm install
-    bower install
-    node index.js
-    python -m SimpleHTTPServer

-Then open http://127.0.0.1:8000/map.html in a browser
+To run this app, run `go.sh` which should open map.html in a browser